dasanor/micro-cart-service/src/docs/api/cart.setShippingAddress.md

 ------|------|------------
-validation_error | The data causing the error | Some validation error cart_not_found   | The cart Id | The cart was not found invalid_country  | The state | The country code is invalid invalid_state    | The currency code | The state is invalid for the country
+validation_error | The data causing the error | Some validation error cart_not_found   | The cart Id | The cart was not found invalid_country  | The country code | The country code is invalid invalid_state    | The currency code | The state is invalid for the country

 # Example